 Keep track of your following, checking on updated numbers as often as possible.
 Don’t forget to combine all of your social media numbers, as well as your email list, for the most comprehensive picture of what size audience you bring to the table.

 If Your Numbers Aren’t Big, Don’t Be Afraid to Start Smaller

 Of course, everyone wants that “big get,” and we, as publicists, want it just as much.
 If your following isn’t as large or your platform not as polished as it ideally should be to reach those big fish quite yet, don’t get discouraged.
 The great thing about podcasts is that they can be very niche, which makes it likely that there are at least several that would be a great fit – reaching listeners who will be truly invested in your book’s topic and area of expertise.

 You might already have some shows in mind, and your publicist can help guide you to find the podcasts that will be the best fit for you.
-The more appearances you get under your belt, the more likely it is your own following will grow and you might find yourself ready to reach back out to those top tier podcasts sooner than you think.
+The more appearances you get under your belt, the more likely your own following will grow, and you might find yourself ready to reach back out to those top-tier podcasts sooner than you think.